ngeodesic-ai/ngf-alpha/README.md

 🚀 **This is the Noetic Geodesic Framework (NGF)**, a pioneering approach to boost GPT-2's reasoning with symbolic nudging.
 Achieved 100.0% accuracy on 100 ARC and 100 MMLU tasks when nudged, with a 65.0% stock baseline on an A100 GPU.

 ## What’s This?
-NGF enhances GPT-2 by adjusting its latent space using PCA and a symbolic nudge, tackling synthetic ARC patterns and MMLU challenges.
+NGF enhances GPT-2 by adjusting its latent space using PCA and a symbolic nudge, which is linear approximation to geodesics (see paper), thus tackling synthetic ARC patterns and MMLU challenges.
 It’s an alpha release—early, exciting, and open for collaboration!

 ## Research Plan Stages
 The NGF follows a 10-step research plan, with 9 completed stages posted here.
 Step 9 is the public rollout with A100 results.
 Step 10 (milestone report) is in progress.